loonghao/FerroCP/README.md

 uv run maturin build --release --features python

 # Build standalone CLI tool (no Python dependencies)
-cargo build --release --bin eacopy
+cargo build --release --bin ferrocp
 ```

-**Note**: The CLI tool (`eacopy.exe`) is built without Python dependencies and can run independently.
+**Note**: The CLI tool (`ferrocp.exe`) is built without Python dependencies and can run independently.
 The Python module requires the `python` feature to be enabled.

 ### Testing